mefranklin6/Extron-Frontend-API/README.md

 For simplicity sake **all JSON values are strings**.
 The API will type convert appropriately.

-Due to limitations in the built-in server library, the RPC api runs `HTTP 0.9`.
+Due to limitations in the built-in server library, the RPC API runs `HTTP 0.9`.
 Unfortunately that means that the current version of Postman will not work for API testing.

 The API has been made to mirror existing methods as close as possible.
 The paramaters in the form of `arg1`, `arg2`, `arg3` are simply paramaters that need to be passed to the control script function.
 The `ControlScript® Documentation` document provided by Extron will prove helpful in determing how to use the RPC API.